 Because we rely on third parties to develop our products, we must share trade secrets with them.
 We seek to protect our proprietary technology in part by entering into confidentiality agreements and, if applicable, material transfer agreements, collaborative research agreements, consulting agreements, or other similar agreements with our collaborators, advisors, employees, and consultants prior to beginning research or disclosing proprietary information.
 These agreements typically restrict the ability of our collaborators, advisors, employees, and consultants to publish data potentially relating to our trade secrets.
 Our academic collaborators typically have rights to publish data, provided that we are notified in advance and may delay publication for a specified time in order to secure our intellectual property rights arising from the collaboration.
 In other cases, publication rights are controlled exclusively by us, although in some cases we may share these rights with other parties.
 We also conduct joint R&D programs which may require us to share trade secrets under the terms of R&D collaboration or similar agreements.
 However, we cannot be certain that such agreements have been entered into with all relevant parties.
-Moreover, despite our efforts to protect our trade secrets, our competitors may discover our trade secrets, either through breach of these agreements, independent development, or publication of information including our trade secrets in cases where we do not have proprietary or otherwise protected rights at the time of publication.
+Moreover, despite our efforts to protect our trade secrets, our competitors may discover our trade secrets, either through breach of these agreements, independent development, or publication.
 Trade secrets can be difficult to protect.
 If the steps taken to maintain our trade secrets are deemed inadequate, we may have insufficient recourse against third parties for misappropriating any trade secrets.
 A competitor's discovery of our trade secrets may impair our competitive position and could have a material adverse effect on our business and financial condition.